v2fly/domain-list-community/README.md

-# Domain list
+# Domain list community

-List of domains, driven by Project V community.
-This list will be used by Project V, mainly for routing purpose.
+This project manages a list of domains, to be used as geosites for routing purpose in Project V.

 ## Structure of data